-Here, in order to form the artificial neural network (ANN) and its training, the NFTOOL of MATLAB (The Math-Works, Inc., Natick, MA, USA) program was used.
-The neural network used for function fitting was a two-layer feedforward network, with a sigmoid transfer function in the hidden layer and a linear transfer function in the output layer.
+Here, in order to form the ANN and its training, the NFTOOL of MATLAB program was used.
+The neural network used for function fitting is a two-layer feedforward network, with a sigmoid transfer function in the hidden layer and a linear transfer function in the output layer.

 The test set data have no effect on the training process and it provides an independent measure of network performance during and after training.
-The training starts with two and finishes with 1000 hidden neurons.
-The hidden-layer neurons are increased when network is not performing well.
+The training starts with 2 and finishes with 1000 hidden neurons.
+The hidden layer neurons are increased when network is not performing well.
 The optimum number of hidden layers was determined to be four.
 Training multiple times generates different results due to different initialization of connection weights and different initial condition.